note/xml-lens/README.md

 bench/jmh:run -i 10 -wi 10 -f1 -t1 -prof gc .*Roundtrip*.
 ```

+## Contributing

+Contributions are very welcome.
+All code or documentation that is provided must be licensed with
+the same license `xml-lens` is licensed with (MIT license, available [here](https://github.com/note/xml-lens/blob/master/LICENSE).

 ## License

 All code is available to you under the MIT license, available [here](https://github.com/note/xml-lens/blob/master/LICENSE).